notqmail/notqmail.org/Roadmap-1.09.md

 ## Intent to remove

-In the course of developing the previous release, we found programs that we intend to remove in this release.
-We believe none of these remains necessary or useful enough to be worth the cost of maintaining.
-If you disagree, please let us know!
+In 1.08, we announced our intent to remove the following programs:

 - Remove `qsmhook`, long since replaced by `preline`. ([#87](https://github.com/notqmail/notqmail/pull/87))
 - Remove inefficient `maildirwatch`. ([#93](https://github.com/notqmail/notqmail/pull/93))
 - Remove `qmail-pop3d`, since Maildir is well supported by actively maintained POP3 servers (e.g., [Courier IMAP](https://www.courier-mta.org/imap/) or [Dovecot](https://www.dovecot.org/)).

+In the course of developing this release, we found programs that we intend to remove in the next release.
+We believe none of these remains necessary or useful enough to be worth the cost of maintaining.
+If you disagree, please let us know!

+- Remove code for QMTP and QMQP. ([#142](https://github.com/notqmail/notqmail/issues/142))

 ## GitHub references